ErikBorra/lightbooth/README.md

 ### Connecting the peripherals

 * Connect camera via USB to RPI.
 The camera should be set to M or P (preferably).
-Make sure the camera has no sleep mode or battery saver or so
+Make sure the camera has sleep mode and/or battery saver disabled.
 * Connect button and relay to RPI, see [picture of breakout board](/doc/lightbooth_connections_breakout_board.jpg)
-* Connect screen to RPI
+* Connect screen to RPI via HDMI
 * Put the socket in the wall, connect a light to the socket
 * Connect 5v USB adapter to RPI.
 Make sure it has enough Ampere for the number of lights connected to the relay